greg-js/arch-wiki-md-repo/wiki/_content/english/Securely wipe disk.md

 ### wipe

-Specialized on wiping files and is available in arch repositories.
+Specialized on wiping files and is available as the [wipe](https://www.archlinux.org/packages/?name=wipe) package.
 To make a quick wipe of a destination you can use something like:

 ```
 $ wipe -r -q /path/to/wipe